S

 Narrator

 You pay. €2 million transferred.
-SHADOWVAULT sends the decryption key at 4:47 PM.
-The servers come back.
+SHADOWVAULT sends the key at 4:47 PM.
+Servers come back.

 Three weeks later, the full database appears on a dark web leak forum.
 SHADOWVAULT sold it to a second group before taking your money.
-Elke Jansen’s name, address, and bank details are publicly searchable.
-The payment bought you nothing except the illusion of resolution.
+Elke Jansen’s details are publicly searchable.
+The payment bought nothing but the illusion of resolution.

-Dr. Lindström “You transferred funds to a criminal organisation.
-The data was published regardless.
-Your notification to us was delayed by six hours while you arranged the payment.
-Three separate problems.
+Dr. Lindström “You funded a criminal organisation.
+The data was published anyway.
+Your notification was delayed six hours while you arranged payment.
 We are opening a formal investigation.”

 -3 Regulator | -2 Legal | -2 Board